sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 fine clothes, gaming set, signet ring.

-***Feature: Well-Connected.*** You donít know every old money family in the galaxy, but you do know a friend of a friend most of the time.
+***Feature: Well-Connected.*** You don√≠t know every old money family in the galaxy, but you do know a friend of a friend most of the time.
 On most settled planets such families will offer you (and your companions, if they comport themselves properly) a rich lifestyle, as well as assistance, such as weapons repairs, invitations to upscale parties, and the like.
 Be cautious, however, as being associated with certain families may carry a degree of risk.

-***Adventures and Advancement*.** Since you insist on gallivanting about, your family (and perhaps those they are allied with) will expect you to be useful on occasion: discreetly settle a score, keep a certain scandal from reaching the press, serve as a representative of your familyís interests at a political or social event.
+***Adventures and Advancement*.** Since you insist on gallivanting about, your family (and perhaps those they are allied with) will expect you to be useful on occasion: discreetly settle a score, keep a certain scandal from reaching the press, serve as a representative of your family√≠s interests at a political or social event.
 If you continue to advance the agenda of the rich and powerful you gain the free service of 4 **cadets** from a private security firm.
 Additionally, you and your group will find yourselves invited to exclusive clubs and gatherings, opening doors to opportunities and clientele you would otherwise never have access to.

 ***Connection and Memento.*** Roll 1d10, choose, or make up your own.